harryfoxfox/safe/README.md

 ## Building

-Before building make sure you have Safe's other dependencies in the same directory as this package: davfuse, encfs, google-glog, protobuf.
+Before building make sure you have Safe's other dependencies in the same directory as this package: davfuse, encfs, protobuf.
 These dependencies are not stock and contain Safe-specific patches, they are also versioned with Safe, so you need to make sure you have the right ones.